 The entries will be anonymised through the online submission process before being viewed by the co-chairs.

-a) Applicants are required to register for the conference prior to the submission deadline of Friday 1 February 2019.
+a) Applicants are required to register for the conference prior to the relevant submission deadline of Friday 1 or Monday 11 February 2019.
 Case submissions from any applicants who fail to register for the conference will not be reviewed by the facilitators.
 If your case is not selected for presentation and you do not wish to attend the conference, a full refund towards your registration fee will be provided.

 c) Applicants are requested to remove any patient identifiable information from their slides, such as names, hospital numbers etc.